Opendigitalradio/ODR-DabMod/dpd/README.md

    same.
- - At the moment we assume that the USRP RX gain has to be larger than 30dB and the received signal should have a median absolute value of 0.05 in order to have a hight quality quantization.
+ - At the moment we assume that the USRP RX gain has to be larger than 30dB and the received signal should have a median absolute value of 0.05 in order to have a high quality quantization.
 Do measurements to support or improve this heuristic.
  - Check if we need to measure MER differently (average over more symbols?)
  - Is -45dBm the best RX feedback power level?